 While most anglers would avoid the North Sandy Creek steelhead at this time, there are those like me who love guiding and fishing through this season.
 There’s usually less pressure, and this translates to a good steelhead fishing experience.

-There are times within these icy and cold weather conditions that the river will experience stability in temperatures, and it’s during these times when anglers will land some good steelhead.
+There are times within these icy and cold weather conditions when the river will experience stability in temperatures, and it’s during these times when anglers will land some good steelhead.

 Ultimately, fishing during the winter can be good if you adapt and adjust your fishing methods and tactics particular to winter steelhead.
 I have taken the time to discuss extensively how to achieve this, and more, and you can find the article on my page: Winter Steelhead Fishing.

 North Sandy Creek Steelhead Fishing in Spring